andriycraft/FrogDocs/data/ExamplePlugin/README.md

   },

   onJoin(server, client) {
-    // This code executes when player joined
+    // This code executes when player joined the server },
-  },

-  // REMEMBER: You can just remove events that you don't use

   onLeave(server, client) {
     // This code executes when player left the server